Heavy-Duty Restaurant Chairs

 Summarize U.S. flammability requirements for hospitality upholstery

-TB117-2013 is the common baseline for upholstered seating components in the U.S. It focuses on smolder resistance for fabrics, fills, barriers, and decking, and it does not require flame-retardant chemicals.
-NFPA 260 is another smolder test that evaluates the fabric and foam together and is often referenced in hospitality specs.
-NFPA 701 applies to draperies and large hanging textiles, not to upholstered seating, so you will see it on window treatments rather than chairs.
+TB117-2013 remains the primary standard for upholstered seating components in the U.S. It focuses on smolder resistance and does not require flame-retardant chemicals.
+NFPA 260 is another smolder test that evaluates how fabric and foam behave together, and it shows up often in hospitality specs.
+NFPA 701, meanwhile, applies to drapery and other hanging textiles, not chairs.
+So when you see it listed, it refers to window treatments rather than seating.
+And yes, people mix these up more often than you’d think.

 Do I still need CAL 133 anywhere?
 What is the current guidance?

-CAL 133 was repealed and is no longer the default requirement in California.
-Most current hospitality projects follow TB117-2013, with NFPA 260 added when a client or brand standard requests it.
-You may still find CAL 133 on legacy templates.
-When it appears, confirm with the local authority having jurisdiction or ask for an updated specification.
-Special occupancies may require different full-scale tests, but CAL 133 is no longer standard for typical seating.
+CAL 133 was officially repealed, so it is no longer the default requirement in California.
+Most hospitality projects now follow TB117-2013, sometimes with NFPA 260 added for extra clarity or when a client requests it.
+You may still see CAL 133 referenced on older templates.
+In those cases, confirm with the authority having jurisdiction or request an updated spec.
+Certain special-use buildings may need different full-scale fire tests, but CAL 133 is no longer standard for typical seating.
+And yes, we were surprised too when the change first rolled out.